Are you ready to begin your international experience at Colorado Mesa University?

 How do I sign up for my classes?

-What type of on-campus housing does Colorado Mesa University have?
+What type of on-campus housing does Colorado Mesa University offer?

 Colorado Mesa University has 11 different Residence Halls that offer various room types and themed environments to choose from.
 Please see Residence Life for more information.
 Students can apply for housing once admitted and are encouraged to apply for housing early for best selection.